tmpbci/LJ/README.md

 Run your client

-to monitor redis server :
+to monitor redis server, there is app for that or :

 redis-cli monitor